OParl/liboparl/README.md

 Building
 --------

-[Meson](http://mesonbuild.com) is used as the buildsystem for liboparl.
+[Meson > 0.40.0](http://mesonbuild.com) is used as the buildsystem for liboparl.
 The build dependencies are the following:

-  * valac - Vala compiler
+  * valac > 0.32 - Vala compiler
   * valadoc - Vala documentation tool
   * g-ir-compiler - GObject introspection compiler
   * json-glib-dev - Dev headers for json-glib